 The IRS is giving itself a little more wiggle room by noting that run-of-the-mill tax return and refund processing issues could push the refund delivery date even further.

-IRS suggests that you check its“Where’s My Refund?”
-Updates After Feb.
+IRS suggests that you check “Where’s My Refund?” for any Updates After Feb.
 18 for Most EITC and ACTC Filers

 Also, don’t bother a real IRS representative with questions about when you might get your refund.